learnbyexample/cli-computing/Working_with_Files_and_Directories.md

 >estimate file space usage

-* du command is useful for small folders, not for large ones or file systems.
+* du command is useful to get size of files and folders, not for file systems

 **Examples**